hall757/not_so_secrets.sh/README.md

 ## About

-secrets.sh is a secrets manager written in [bash](https://www.gnu.org/software/bash/); it provides a simple key-value store that is stored in file signed and encrypted by [GnuPG](https://gnupg.org/).
+secrets.sh is a secrets manager written in [bash](https://www.gnu.org/software/bash/); it provides a simple key-value store that is stored in a cleartext file.

 This is mostly intended for use in your dotfiles, in order to load API keys and such into your environment, without having to store them in plain text on disk.
 This might be handy if you even want to store your secrets in a public